 - Other protein: This delicious curry sauce recipe works for other kinds of protein as well.
 Curried goat, lamb, shrimp, and beef are all delicious meats that pair well with a curry sauce.

-- Vegan yellow curry: Use tofu for a meatless option.
+- Vegan yellow curry: Learn how to cook tofu on the stove for a meatless option.
 My preference is to add chickpeas or cauliflower instead of chicken.
 Cauliflower will release water, so you might want to consider thickening up the sauce.
 Totally up to you!

 - Added veggies: Toss in some diced potatoes, red bell peppers, peas, or carrots for added vegetables in yellow curry chicken recipe.
 Use one or a combination of all.
 The tenderness of the veggies that absorb the flavors of the sauce is just ridiculous.